linuxmint/doc-translation-guide/docs/translate_xlets.rst

 Using Poedit
 ------------

 Once you've opened the relevant .po file in poedit, you first need to make sure that it is up to date and contains all the latest strings that need translating as it may not have been updated for a while.
-To do this, select :guilabel:`Translation` > :guilabel:`Update from POT File...` in the menu and select the .pot file that is in the same directory as the .po file you are editing, in this case it's "weather@mockturl.pot".
+To do this, select :guilabel:`Translation` > :guilabel:`Update from POT File...` in the menu and select the .pot file that is in the same directory as the .po file you are editing, in this case it's ``weather@mockturl.pot``.
 You can now add your translations in poedit and save the file.
 Poedit may also save a .mo file in the same directory but this should be deleted.
 You can prevent poedit from saving a .mo file in the preferences.

 Install the changes
 -------------------